Electronic timestamping: definition and use

 When to use timestamping

-- Call for tenders (submission deadline)
+- Calls for tender (submission deadline)

-- Intellectual property (date of creation)
+- Intellectual property (creation date)

-- High-stakes contracts (tax year)
+- High-stakes contracts (financial year)

 - Share transfers (transfer date)